Work Visa Attorneys in Orlando and Tampa, FL

 There are a variety of USA work visas available to individuals seeking to come to the United States to work.
-At Colombo & Hurd, we provide comprehensive legal services to those wishing to obtain the following types of work visas:
+At Colombo & Hurd, our Orlando FL visa lawyers provide comprehensive legal services to those wishing to obtain the following types of work visas:

 B-1 VISAS: TEMPORARY BUSINESS VISITOR VISAS

 B-1 visas permit visitors from foreign countries to temporarily come into the United States for legitimate business, commercial, and work-related purposes.